Do you spend a big chunk of time creating your Amazon product listing? How much time do you spend ensuring it is optimized after this?

 The Anatomy of a Product Listing

-There are 6 pillars to every product listing that are important to understand as an Amazon seller.
+There are 6 pillars to every product listing, either retail arbitrage or private label, that are important to understand as an Amazon seller.

 Key Product Features